Commonly associated with Scotland, tartan is a woven cloth consisting of interlacing threads creating a pattern. This pattern is known as the sett.

 Now onto FINISHING:

-When the fabric comes out of the loom, it goes through a variety of different processes to achieve the finish required.
-We wash all fabrics to remove any natural lanolin from the wool yarns and to close up the fabric structure; we do this to make it more appropriate for its intended end use.
+We wash all fabrics to remove any natural lanolin from the wool yarns and to close up the fabric structure; we do this to make it more appropriate for its intended end-use.

 Championing Scottish fabric manufacturing, Lochcarron tartans are used and enjoyed all over the world, from kilt to catwalk.